 3. Competitive Advantage

-Making your site be accessible is a competitive differentiator and/or equalizer.
+Making your website accessible is a competitive differentiator and/or equalizer.
 Not only do you increase the market share listed in #1 above, but you also have a marketable differentiator when compared to your competitors.
 In the case where your competitors are already accessible, you now have equalized your competitiveness and mitigated their edge.

 4. Demonstrate Social Responsibility and Inclusiveness